 If you’re looking for small gifts — like the kind to fill birthday party goodie bags or Christmas stockings — dollar stores are full of suitable trinkets.
 From small toys to stickers, decks of cards, puzzles, souvenir plastic party cups, boxes of crayons and colored pencils, play packs (which come with small coloring books, crayons, and stickers), and candy, you can find everything you need.

-Additionally, if you’re throwing an adult party — like a baby shower, bridal shower, or graduation party — you can fashion many dollar store products into suitable favors.
 For example, wrap a dollar store candle in a piece of tulle for a bridal shower favor.
 Buy a small succulent for each guest and attach a homemade tag that reads, “Watch Me Grow,” for a baby shower favor.
 Or fill dollar store glass jars with candy for a graduation party favor.

 As with party supplies, many seasonal items aren’t intended for long-term use.
 Additionally, things like decorations — which are only meant to look at — don’t need to be the highest quality.
 They just need to reflect the look you’re going for.